Matilda Wallace: Her early life and journey to Australia

-Early Years in Australia
+Early years in Australia

-Matilda Elliot Hill arrived in Port Adelaide on 28 January 1859 and was met by her brother, Robert, and travelled via Adelaide to Coromandel Valley to meet her sister Mary, brother-in-law Samuel, and her nieces, Ann Matilda and Mary Elliot.
+When Matilda Elliot Hill arrived in Port Adelaide on 28 January 1859 she was met by her brother, Robert, and travelled via Adelaide to Coromandel Valley to meet her sister Mary, brother-in-law Samuel, and her nieces, Ann Matilda and Mary Elliot.
 She stayed with her sister Mary and brother Robert.
-She later recalled:

-I had made up my mind on leaving 'home' to make the best of everything, so now was the time to begin.
+She later recalled: "I had made up my mind on leaving 'home' to make the best of everything, so now was the time to begin.
 I need not tell you how thankful I was for my bed, for when you think of it, walking, railway journey, coaching, and lastly riding 20 miles, was not so bad on the day of arrival, after three months cooped up on board ship.
-My waking thoughts were varied, and scenery I beheld on rising was most charming; and after a very hearty breakfast, two of my little nieces took me for a stroll, during which I came to the conclusion that life in Australia could be endured.
+My waking thoughts were varied, and scenery I beheld on rising was most charming; and after a very hearty breakfast, two of my little nieces took me for a stroll, during which I came to the conclusion that life in Australia could be endured."
 Matilda later reflected on her arrival in the colony: 'I, then a girl of twenty-one, having left my native land (Somersetshire), father and mother.
 What for?
 I used often to ask myself'.